Chair Yoga Pose (Utkatasana or "Fierce Pose") is like doing a half squat.

 This is why it is important that you focus on feeling your knees (and the rest of your body.)
 If you feel pain you can make adjustments to make your knees alleviate the pain now.

-In the section below I talk about adjusting the position of the spine.
+In a section below I talk about adjusting the position of the spine.
 This too can have an affect on the knees and knee pain.
 To adjust the "shape" of your spine try curving it backwards or forwards or try straightening it.
 You may find that this sometimes helps.

 To activate these muscles focus on creating a squeezing sensation at the side of the thighs and hips.
 Then try to vary and move the squeezing sensation, noticing any affects on your knees.